 In my opinion, the best part of my practice is caring for each individual patient, and helping them learn about their problems so they can make educated decisions about which treatment is best for their unique situation.
 My relationship with patients is a partnership where treatment decisions are made together, based upon their specific needs and values, and guided by my knowledge of their condition.
 I count myself fortunate to work with a great team that helps provide the care patients deserve.
 My team and I strive to do all that they can to understand each person’s needs, help them get well, and treat them like family.

-Dr. Mohab Foad is welcoming new and existing patients to the Sharonville, East, and Northern Kentucky Beacon locations.
+Dr. Mohab Foad is welcoming new and existing patients to the Sharonville and Beacon East locations.
 He has privileges at most area hospitals, as well.
 He is looking forward to partnering with you and guiding you through a successful recovery.

 “Dr. Foad allowed me to live my life again.
 He was caring and compassionate from the second I walked into the clinic.
 He instructed me on the different treatment types and to this day, I live pain free!”